How Does Sports Betting Work: Betting Guide

 Reading Betting Lines

-Every game available to bet has a point spread associated, with the exception of Baseball, which we will explain later.
-Betting lines are published in American sports books by showing a favorite with a negative number and an underdog with a positive number.
-For example, if the Browns are playing the Steelers and you see “Cleveland -6” this means that the Browns are the betting favorite.
+Every game available to bet has a point spread associated, with the exception of baseball, which we will explain later.
+Betting lines are published in American sportsbooks by showing a favorite with a negative number and an underdog with a positive number.
+For example, if the Browns are playing the Steelers, you may see “Cleveland -6” on BetMGM Ohio.
+This means the Browns are the betting favorite.

 What many fans do not understand is that the betting line is not a prediction by the sportsbooks of the outcome of the game, the betting line is simply a divider by the odds makers to attempt a 50% split of betting action on each side of the line.

 Betting lines move.
 When the betting money starts rolling in, the sportsbooks in an effort to balance the wagering will often move the line.
-In our example, if 75% of the betting money is coming in on Pittsburgh, the sportsbook will likely move the line to make Cleveland cover fewer points, say -5.5…or -5.
+In our example, if 75% of the betting money is coming in on Pittsburgh at Caesars Sportsbook Ohio, they will likely move the line to make Cleveland cover fewer points, say -5.5, or -5.
 It is rare that sportsbooks will make radical changes in betting lines.
 Most of the time, the lines move in half-point increments.

 Betting a $100 on a game does not always mean that you will win $100 on your success.
 Odds, plus the amount you bet are the key to determining payouts.
 Fortunately, online sportsbooks and their related mobile apps make it super-easy to know what your potential payout will be.

 For simplicity, the payout will be determined by the odds placed on your wager.
 For American odds of +110, you must bet $110 to win $100.
 In our example of “Cleveland -6,” if you had bet $110 on Cleveland, and the Browns win by six points or more, you win $100.
 If the Browns lose, OR if they do not win by at least six points, you lose your $110.